P.J. Washington is Starting to Make a Difference

 Terry Rozier believes his energy and attacking style has been a huge boost to the team and will be something they need on a nightly basis moving forward.

 "I texted him one night, I forgot who we played, I think it was a tough loss, but you could see the difference (in) his aggressiveness out there.
 Not really worried about shooting the 3 – it’s there if he needs it – but attacking the basket, making shots, we need that type of PJ and I think he understands that.
-And I’m just glad he’s playing the way he’s playing because like I said, we’re going to need that.”
+And I’m just glad he’s playing the way he’s playing because, like I said, we’re going to need that.”

 In one way or another, Borrego is going to have to find a way to continue to play a bigger lineup once Hayward returns which will be a challenge.
 The Hornets could limit Hayward's minutes so that he can stay healthy down the stretch which will give Borrego some flexibility with his rotations.